rdennison12/Login_MVC/README.md

 * .htaccess created
 * Installed Twig templating and configured for psr-4
 * Created all files and folders to create a basic MVC application
+* Begin to write code for initial project